ENTER BOOK AWARD CONTESTS AND BECOME AN AWARD-WINNING AUTHOR in 2022!

 “Do book awards matter?”
-YES!!

 As a book publicist, I can assure you they absolutely do matter!
 One client won several awards and was contacted by two movie producers about her Young Adult Sci-Fi Fantasy Fiction novel.
 Another one of my clients won the prestigious Los Angeles Book Festival award.
 That then led to a flurry of media interest, which subsequently led to a major New York agent deciding to represent the book and pitch it to all the major publishing houses.
 This author, needless to say, was happy he decided to enter.

+Recently a business book client won a major award which caused CNN to reach out to request the book.
 I could go on and on with examples of how pursuing and winning book awards will give you opportunities to reach out to the media, booksellers, and agents.
 As a book publicist, I see the media perk up when an author client has received an award.
 It’s the added credibility that gives them the assurance that the book is worthwhile.
 It takes the risk out of the equation for the producer or reporter if it’s an ‘award-winning’ book.

 Most awards charge a fee to enter.
 Not all awards have a category for your genre and not all of these will work for every book.

 Here’s a list of my top book awards worthy of your consideration.

 Keep in mind that links change all the time and contests come and go.
 Some links are for the previous year because that’s all that was available at the time of this writing.

 1. Entering IndieFab Awards should definitely be on your literary to-do list. https://publishers.forewordreviews.com/awards/

 2. Find out how your book can earn a Hugo Award and check out science fiction’s most prestigious award details. http://www.thehugoawards.org/about/

 3. Enter Dan Poynter’s Global eBook Awards.
 Don’t miss this important e-book only award. https://globalebookawards.com/